fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 **/opt/graylog**:

 - **/archives** _(must be owned by the user:group with the id 1100)_: this folder is used when the "ARCHIVE" feature (Enterprise) is tested.
 You can mount any remote storage to that folder.
+- **/assetdata**: this folder is intended to store any type of Asset Collection you might have (e.g. Excel or CSV files).
+It is accessible via Samba.
+- **/configuration**: this folder contains Graylog's configuration in a MongoDB database.
 - [**/contentpacks**](https://github.com/fjagwitz/Graylog-Cookbooks/tree/main/01_Installation/compose/contentpacks): this folder contains Graylog Content Packs to pre-populate your Graylog Installation with a few Configurations in order to accelerate the process.
+- **/database** _(must be owned by the user:group with the id 1000)_: this folder contains Graylog's log data in an Opensearch database.
 - **/datalake** _(must be owned by the user:group with the id 1100)_: this folder contains data that is prepared for requirement-driven ingestion (Data Routing).
 You can mount any remote storage to that folder.
 - **/journal** _(must be owned by the user:group with the id 1100)_: this folder is used for the Graylog Journal.
 It must provide at least 5GB of Storage.
 You can mount any remote storage to that folder.
 - [**/lookuptables**](https://github.com/fjagwitz/Graylog-Cookbooks/tree/main/01_Installation/compose/lookuptables): this folder contains a few lookuptables that can be used by Graylog Data Adapters.
 The Folder is accessible for Windows machines via Samba Share (credentials are the same as for the WebUI).